Mustargen for dogs is a chemotherapy drug used often in canine lymphoma.

 How This Agent Works

 Mechlorethamine works as an alkylating agent.
 This means that it binds to the guanine molecule of DNA and crosslinks two strands, which prevents cell duplication (basically, it ties a knot in the cancer cell DNA).
 By stopping cell duplication, it is able to slow tumor growth.

 It is also a blistering agent with a history and regulation as a chemical warfare agent.4

-Common Uses for Mustargen
+Common Uses of Mustargen Chemotherapy for Dogs

 Mustargen is primarily used for the rescue treatment of lymphoma in dogs.
 A “rescue” protocol is used when the first treatment fails and the dog comes out of remission.
 Mechlorethamine is included as a component in many different experimental and clinical protocols, and is not usually given by itself.

 Dr. Dressler and Dr. Ettinger discuss the detection, diagnosis, and Full Spectrum Care approach to the treatment of lymphoma in dogs in this episode of Dog Cancer Answers.

 A 2009 study evaluated the use of MOPP combined with asparaginase as a first line treatment for T-cell lymphoma.3 The overall response rate was 98% (meaning that 98% of the dogs had a complete or partial response).
 At least half the dogs survived 189 days.